ramonrabello/opencv-android/README.md

         }
     }

-And in your app/module build.gradle add the implementation command:
+And in your `build.gradle` (app module) add the implementation command:

     dependencies {
         implementation 'com.github.ramonrabello:opencv-android:{latest version}'